riskmethods/sp-bounce-forwarding-service/README.md

 SparkPost Bounce Forwarding Service
 ===================================

-A small Heroku service that will consume webhook POSTs for out-of-band bounces and forward them through the Transmissions API to a mailbox.
+A small Heroku service that will consume webhook POSTs for in-band and out-of-band bounces and forward them through the Transmissions API to a mailbox.

 Deployment